UrsulaQuan/G3_Capstone/README.md

-This is Quan's code for Capstone project. cutAZboundary.py is the python code to batch cut the shapfile to AZ boundary. saptialJoin.py is the python code to batch spatial join two shapefile data.
+cutAZboundary.py --> the python code with arcpy pacakge to batch cut the shapfile to AZ boundary. saptialJoin.py --> the python code with arcpy package to batch spatial join two shapefile data.